The Crown and Anchor Inn was situated seven miles from Singleton. John Kerrigan was publican at the Crown and Anchor in the years 1843 - 1846.

 .William Low was sentenced to 15 years transportation.
 He was sent to Cockatoo Island in September 1845.

 In 1847 Kerrigan left the Crown and Anchor : John Kerrigan late of the Crown and Anchor Inn, New Freugh near Singleton most respectfully returns his sincere thanks to his numerous friends and the public for the very liberal support which he received during the last four years while in business in the above house; and begs to inform his old customers and the inhabitants of Maitland that he has removed to the Bucks Head Inn .

-In 1849 John Kerrigan took out the licence for the Sportsman's Arms
+In 1849 John Kerrigan took out the license for the Sportsman's Arms in West Maitland.

-William Ramsey was granted a licence for the Crown and Anchor in 1847 and remained until 1851.
+William Ramsey, former lock-up keeper at Singleton was granted a license for the Crown and Anchor in 1847 and remained until 1851.